 The Origins of the Distinction

-The individualism-collectivism dimension was formally introduced to cross-cultural psychology through the work of Geert Hofstede, a Dutch social psychologist who conducted one of the most extensive cross-cultural studies ever performed.
+The individualism-collectivism dimension was formally introduced to cross-cultural psychology through the work of Geert Hofstede, a Dutch social psychologist who conducted one of the most extensive cultural dimensions studies ever performed.
 Between 1967 and 1973, Hofstede surveyed over 100,000 IBM employees across 72 countries, seeking to identify the fundamental dimensions along which national cultures vary.

 Individualism-collectivism emerged as one of the most robust and consequential dimensions.
 Hofstede defined them as follows: